-This is the second installment in our “Cash Flow 101” series—our ultimate guide to help you understand and manage your business’s cash flow, and prevent future cash flow problems.
-Need to catch up?
-You’ll find links to the previous installments in this series at the end of the article.
+This article is part of our “Cash Flow 101” series.
+The ultimate guide to help you understand and manage your business’s cash flow, and prevent future cash flow problems.
+Check out the end of this article for more resources.

 1. Your accounts receivables are high

 To see whether your business is doing well with collecting its accounts receivables, consider keeping track of your receivables turnover ratio (net credit sales over average accounts receivables balance).
-A low ratio might indicate it’s time to reassess how you do business.
+A low ratio might indicate it’s time to reassess your payment terms and policies.

 Businesses that sell their products to other businesses may like to have a lot of inventory on hand to ensure they’re able to accommodate orders of all sizes.
-But if a majority of your funds are tied up in that inventory and your customers aren’t racing to buy all of it, your business may have a hard time growing until sales are made.
+But if a majority of your cash is tied up in that inventory, and your customers aren’t racing to buy, you might start to see problems.

-To ensure your company has the products it needs to grow on hand while also being able to access cash when needed, it might be worth taking a look at whether it’s time to revise your order cycles, reconsider how many product quantities to keep in stock, or make use of inventory optimization tools, among other things.
+To ensure your company has the products it needs to grow on hand while also being able to access cash when needed, it might be worth taking a hard look at your inventory management processes.
+Check out this article on reducing inventory costs for some ideas on where to start.

 3. You’re overextending your business